-ReptiFiles’ Bearded Dragon Starter Kit
+ReptiFiles’ Bearded Dragon “Starter Kit”

 For your convenience, we have put together a list of the bearded dragon supplies that ReptiFiles personally recommends for the health of your new pet, as well as your own peace of mind.
 In other words, we’ve basically done the shopping for you!
 Although bearded dragons are commonly recommended as an ideal “first pet,” please note that even the easiest reptiles can be expensive and high-maintenance to keep.
 If you are not prepared to purchase everything required for the health and wellbeing of a bearded dragon, this is not the pet for you.

-- 22-24″ T5 HO Desert UVB lamp
+- 36″ Arcadia T5 HO Desert 12% UVB Kit

 - Food and water dishes

-- Silicone-tipped feeding tweezers
+- Soft-tipped feeding tweezers

 Do not purchase bearded dragons younger than 3 months old, as hatchlings are fragile, defensive, easily stressed, and more likely to die shortly after purchase.
 If it’s skinny and tiny, it’s most likely too small to be sold.
 Ask the pet store or the breeder the age of the dragon — if they don’t know, take your business elsewhere.

 I also recommend finding an experienced reptile veterinarian in your area.
 It’s always better to do a little bit of research when nothing’s wrong than to find yourself in a panic when your pet gets sick.
 Check out the ReptiFiles Reptile Vet Directory to get started.

 This page contains affiliate links.
 To learn why ReptiFiles sometimes uses paid links, see my affiliate disclosure.